Tacoma Dry Dock

 - Incinerators

-Before the EPA’s regulations, Tacoma Drydocks and a myriad of other shipyards relied on asbestos because of its cheap cost, its resistance to high heat and fire, and its ability to mix well with other ingredients.
+Before the EPA’s regulations, Tacoma Drydocks and many other shipyards relied on asbestos because of its cheap cost, resistance to high heat and fire, and ability to mix well with other ingredients.

 Spouses and children of these workers are also at risk of developing asbestos-related illnesses via second-hand exposure.
 Most shipyards in the past didn’t require workers to wear protective gear, nor did they supply the gear.